 Even if you find nothing suspicious, spying has consequences.
 It can create lasting damage:

-• Erosion of intimacy: Emotional walls go up, and connection fades.
+Emotional walls go up, and connection fades. - Loss of respect:

 In some cases, couples can recover.
 But that recovery requires deep work: transparency, empathy, and a clear reset of boundaries.
 If spying becomes a pattern, it may signal deeper issues that therapy or separation could address.